kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/v2alpha1/01-40-expose-workload-apigateway.md

 ## Steps

-### Expose Your Workload
+### Expose a Workload

-To expose your workload, create an APIRule CR.
+To simply expose your workload, create an APIRule CR.
 You can adjust the configuration, if needed.

 ```bash
 cat <<EOF | kubectl apply -f -